 - Compound moves not only use multiple muscles but also burn more calories and build strength faster than isolation movements.

-- It’s best to perform compound moves with a full range of motion to activate as many muscle fibers as possible.
+- In my opinion, it’s best to perform compound moves with a full range of motion to activate as many muscle fibers as possible.

 Most Effective Compound Upper Body Exercises